Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/source_sink_sandbox/srcsink_sandbox_pressure_card.rst

 CELL_IDS <integers> or COORDINATE <float,float,float>
  Specifies the cell or cells in which the source/sink is assigned.

+INHIBIT_FLOW_ABOVE_PRESSURE
+ Specifies that flow is inhibited when the cell pressure is above $P_max$.

+INHIBIT_FLOW_BELOW_PRESSURE
+ Specifies that flow is inhibited when the cell pressure is above $P_min$.

 MAXIMUM_MASS_RATE <float> <optional units>
  Specifies the maximum rate (e.g., kg/s).
 Positive for injection.
+Therefore, to increase pressure, one must inject (positive rate), and to release pressure on must extract (negative rate).

 PHASE <string>
  Specifies the fluid phase to which mass will be added/removed.
 LIQUID or GAS.